vlaaad/strict-as3-signals/README.md

 1. Go to downloads section
 2. Download strict-as3-signals.zip
 3. Unpack it to your project root. now there should be strict-as3-signals-generation.jar, signals.yml and templates folder.
-4. Edit "signals.yml" to describe signals that your need.
+4. Edit "signals.yml" to describe signals that you need.
-For more info about what yml is and how to work with it, visit http://yaml.org/spec/1.1/ By default there is three sample signals ("BlankTestSignal", "ArgsTestSignal" and "CustomClassesTestSignal") described in signals.yaml.
+For more info about what yml is and how to work with it, visit http://yaml.org/spec/1.1/ By default there is three sample signals ("BlankTestSignal", "ArgsTestSignal" and "CustomClassesTestSignal") described in signals.yml.
 What yaml params mean:

     > - in "BlankTestSignal" means signal requires no arguments to dispatch (this is null in yaml specification)
     > - other signals descriptions contain key-value pairs like "string: String" or "attribute: com.example.Attribute", where keys are arguments names, values are class names in dispatch\handle methods.